Dual Degree & Special Programs

 Formed in 1974, the UNH Marine Program serves to integrate the marine research, education and public service activities of over 60 faculty, 300 undergraduate lighthouse image students and 100 graduate students from 14 departments and three colleges at the university.
 The Program serves as a catalyst for marine research activities at various levels from individual investigators to large interdisciplinary Centers of Excellence and Cooperative Institutes.
 Since 2000, these activities have attracted in excess of $20M in extramural support annually at the university and allowed us to expand the research opportunities available to our undergraduate and graduate students.
 In addition to these opportunities, the Marine Program retains a core focus on finding solutions to real-world problems and integrating these efforts not only into the formal classroom, but through nationally-acclaimed public education and outreach efforts through our Marine Docent and Sea Grant programs.

-Master of Library and Information Studies (MLIS)
+Master of Library and Information Studies (MLIS) - Suspended Until Further Notice

 The Graduate School of Library and Information Studies of the University of Rhode Island (URI), with the cooperation and support of the UNH Library, offers courses each semester in Durham.
 The courses meet requirements for a URI Master's Degree in Library and Information Studies (M.L.I.S.).
 The degree requires 42 hours of credit, most of which may be completed at UNH and/or through online courses.
 Depending on the individual program of study, a student may need to take one or more courses at other campuses (URI Kingston, URI Providence, or Worcester State College).
-Visit the UNH Registrar's Office website for information on taking courses towards the MLIS at UNH.

 Preparing Future Faculty (PFF)